actionprojecteu/azotea-client/azofits.md

 ```

-AZOTEA uses internally a top-down convention but SharpCap uses a bottom-up convention.
+`azotea` uses internally a top-down convention but SharpCap uses a bottom-up convention.
-So, for some FITS writers like *SharpCap*, the Bayer pattern 4 code letter in BAYERPAT keyword must be flipped to apply a correct debayering in AZOTEA.
+So, for some FITS writers like *SharpCap*, the Bayer pattern 4 code letter in BAYERPAT keyword must be flipped to apply a correct debayering in `azotea`.

 ## Note 2:
-AZOFITS allows both `YYYY-MM-DDTHH:MM:SS` or `YYYY-MM-DDTHH:MM:SS.fffff`  with up to 6 seconds decimals.
+`azofits` allows both `YYYY-MM-DDTHH:MM:SS` or `YYYY-MM-DDTHH:MM:SS.fffff`  with up to 6 seconds decimals.

 ## Note 3:
 The gain in ZWO cameras is expressed in a logaritmic scale gain with 0.1 dB units, that is: